A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Preliminaries

 In simulating from the target distribution, a sampler must move both within and between models.
-Moreover, the move from the current state of Markov chain $(m,\b\theta_m)$ to a new state has to be performed so as to ensure that the detailed balance condition holds.
-The solution proposed by \cite{Green:95} is to introduce a set of auxiliary variables such that all states of the chain have the same dimension.
-For instance, a jump between models $\mathcal{M}_i$ and $\mathcal{M}_j$ is achieved supplementing each of the parameter space $\Theta_i$ and $\Theta_j$ with artificial spaces in order to create a bijection between them and to impose a dimension matching condition; see also \cite{brooks_giudici:03}.
-In particular, let $(m,\b\theta_m)$ be the current state of Markov chain, where $\b\theta_m$ has dimension $d(\b\theta_m)$, the algorithm performs the following steps: \begin{description} \item[Step 1:] Select a new candidate model $\mathcal{M}_{m^\prime}$ with probability $j(m,m^\prime)$. \item[Step 2:] Generate $\b u$ (which can be of lower dimension than $\b \theta_m$) from a specified proposal density $T(\b\theta_m, \cdot)$. \item[Step 3:] Set $(\b\theta^\prime_{m^\prime},\b u^\prime)=g_{m,m^\prime}(\b\theta_m,\b u)$ where $g_{m,m^\prime}$ is a specified invertible function.
-Hence $d(\b\theta_m)+d(\b u) = d(\b\theta^\prime_{m^\prime})+d(\b u^\prime)$. \item[Step 4:] The acceptance probability of the new model is:
+Moreover, the move from the current state of Markov chain $(m,\b\theta_m)$ to a new state $(\ms,\bts_\ms)$ has to be performed so as to ensure that the detailed balance condition holds.
+The solution proposed by \cite{Green:95} is to supplement each of the parameter spaces $\b\Theta_m$ and $\b\Theta_\ms$ with artificial spaces in order to create a bijection between them and to impose a dimension matching condition; see also \cite{brooks_giudici:03}.